primefaces/primefaces/docs/9_0/components/datepicker.md

 ## Date metadata model

 You can use the `model` attribute to set metadata per date in the calendar.
-Metadata currently contains disabled, but more properties will be added later.
+Metadata currently contains `disabled` and `styleClass`.

 Setting disabled dates is already possible using the corresponding attribute, I hear you think.
 But here comes the interesting part: